rkoonireddy/group-work/final-project/README.md

     │      └── images          <- Graphics and figures used in report │   └── presentation       <- LaTeX beamer presentation
-    │      └── images          <- Graphics and figures used in presentation │
+    │      └── images          <- Graphics and figures used in presentation
-    ├── requirements.txt       <- The requirements file for reproducing the analysis environment, e.g.

 --------